kidstsukuru/tasksensei/replit.md

 ## Frontend Architecture

 The client uses a modern React setup with TypeScript and Vite as the build tool.
-The application follows a component-based architecture with:
+The application is entirely frontend-based with:

-- **State Management**: React Query for server state management and React Context for authentication
+- **State Management**: localStorage-based data persistence with custom hooks mimicking React Query interface
 - **Routing**: Single-page application with screen-based navigation (no traditional routing)
 - **UI Framework**: shadcn/ui components built on Radix UI primitives with Tailwind CSS
 - **Form Handling**: React Hook Form with Zod validation
 - **Theme System**: CSS custom properties with a pink-based color scheme optimized for mobile

-## Backend Architecture

-The server follows a RESTful API design using Express.js with TypeScript:

-- **API Structure**: Route handlers in `/api` endpoints with Express middleware
-- **Session Management**: Express sessions with memory store for authentication
-- **Data Access Layer**: Storage abstraction pattern with Drizzle ORM
-- **Authentication**: Session-based auth with bcrypt password hashing
-- **Development**: Vite integration for hot module replacement in development
+- **Data Persistence**: All data stored in browser localStorage via LocalDataStore module

 ## Data Storage

-The application uses PostgreSQL as the primary database with Drizzle ORM for type-safe database operations:
+The application uses browser localStorage for all data persistence:

-- **Schema Definition**: Centralized schema in `shared/schema.ts` with Zod validation
-- **Database Client**: Neon serverless PostgreSQL driver for cloud deployment
-- **Migrations**: Drizzle Kit for database schema migrations
-- **Type Safety**: Full type safety between frontend and backend using shared types

-## Authentication & Authorization

-Session-based authentication system:

-- **Password Security**: bcrypt hashing with salt rounds
-- **Session Storage**: Express sessions with configurable store
-- **Route Protection**: Middleware-based authentication for API endpoints
-- **Frontend Auth**: Context provider with automatic authentication status checking
+- **Local Type Definitions**: Types defined in `client/src/types/local.ts` without userId fields
+- **LocalDataStore Module**: Provides CRUD operations for all data types (todos, schedules, sleep records, weight records, meal records, diary entries, links, user settings)
+- **Storage Keys**: Each data type stored under a unique localStorage key (e.g., 'todos', 'schedules')
+- **Data Format**: All data stored as JSON arrays with auto-generated IDs
+- **Custom Hooks**: `useLocalData` hooks provide React Query-like interface for local data access

+## Backend Architecture (Legacy - Not Used)

+Note: Backend code still exists but is not used by the application.
+The app is fully client-side.

+- Backend server runs but frontend does not make API calls
+- All data operations happen in the browser via localStorage
+- Backend files can be removed in future cleanup

 # External Dependencies

-- **Database**: Neon PostgreSQL serverless database
 - **UI Components**: Radix UI primitives for accessible component foundation
 - **Styling**: Tailwind CSS for utility-first styling approach
 - **Fonts**: Google Fonts integration (Inter and Noto Sans JP for Japanese support)
-- **Charts**: Chart.js for data visualization in tracking features
+- **Charts**: Chart.js for data visualization in tracking features (if implemented)
 - **Development Tools**: Replit-specific plugins for development environment integration
 - **Build Tools**: Vite for fast development and optimized production builds
 - **Validation**: Zod for runtime type checking and form validation
+- **Storage**: Browser localStorage API for all data persistence